-Master of Education/Master of Science in Curriculum & Instruction; Library Science
+Master of Education/Master of Science - Curriculum & Instruction; Library Science

 The Department of Teaching & Learning holds as its central mission the preparation and development of educators at all levels.
 The department ensures that its professional education programs are based on essential knowledge, established and current research findings, and sound professional practice.
 The Department offers a M.Ed. in 17 areas of concentration as well as a M.S. in 13 of those areas.
 The master's degree consists of required core courses coupled with courses specifically related to the area of concentration.
 A culminating experience or thesis concludes the degree and provides evidence of the knowledge, skills, and dispositions gained while in the program.